DickChesterwood/k8s-fleetman/README.md

 TODO:

-* Upgrade the code to use k8s service discovery instead of Docker Swarm
-* Get the thing up and running
-* Get rid of global config server
+* Get rid of global config server.
+Secrets?
-* Get the thing standing up locally
 * Get running on a cloud platform - definitely AWS but may try Azure also.
-* Investigate transforming the front end to a SPA.
+* Investigate transforming the front end to a SPA. (putting this on hold due to time pressures)
+* Rolling Deployments
+* Monitoring and Logging